ABOUT ACH CLEAR PATHWAYS

 To serve as an artistic hub by providing artists and community a place to thrive in the arts.

-Battle has been chosen as one of the New Pittsburgh Courier’s 2016 Women of Excellence, and selected to participate in the 2016 XXXIII Leadership Pittsburgh Inc., a highly-selective initiative geared toward established leaders, designed to examine critical community issues, enhance civic-engagement, and empower participants to impact their business and the regional agenda at a leadership level.
+Ms. Battle also has been honored with the Entrepreneur Award at the fifth annual Passion Meets the Road ceremony in September 2018.
+She was the recipient of the Strong Women Strong Girl 2016 Strong Award for Community Leadership and the 2016 New Pittsburgh Courier Women of Excellence Award.
+She also successfully completed and received a certificate of achievement from Leadership Pittsburgh XXXIII, a highly selective initiative geared toward established leaders, designed to examine critical community issues, enhance civic-engagement, and empower participants to impact their business and the regional agenda at a

 The staff, teaching artists, and volunteers of ACH Clear Pathways are committed to making every child feel special and provide them with what they need to move forward in life.

 Volunteer as a foster grandparent, join a fundraising committee or help with our City of Pittsburgh Proclamation Day on July 21st.